tailscale/setec/docs/README.md

 requested, the server will report 304 Not Modified, indicating to the client that it still (already) has the active version.
-This allows the client to check for an update without sending secret values over the wire except when needed, and does not trigger an auditable access record unless the value or the permissions have changed.
+This allows the client to check for an update without sending secret values over the wire except when needed, and does not trigger an audit-log record unless the server reveals the value of a secret to the client, or the permissions have changed (causing the client to be denied access).

 The Go client library provides a [`setec.Store`][setecstore] type that handles automatic updates using this polling mechanism, but the same logic can be